-We may acquire and pool a variety of fixed-rate Mortgages with special characteristics.
-Pool Supplements will identify any related Mortgages with these special characteristics.
-These Mortgages may prepay differently than standard fixed-rate Mortgages.
+We may acquire and pool a variety of fixed-rate Mortgages and ARMs with special characteristics.
+Pool Supplements for PC Pools consisting of Mortgages with these characteristics will identify them.
+These Mortgages may prepay differently than standard fixed-rate Mortgages and ARMs.
 The following are the more common types of Mortgages with special characteristics that we acquire and pool, but we may from time to time also acquire and pool other kinds of Mortgages with special characteristics: